100 Notable alumni of

 -

-Mario Matthew Cuomo was an American lawyer and politician who served as the 52nd Governor of New York for three terms, from 1983 to 1994.
-A member of the Democratic Party, Cuomo previously served as Lieutenant Governor of New York from 1979 to 1982 and Secretary of State of New York from 1975 to 1978.
-He was the father of former New York governor Andrew Cuomo and former CNN news anchor Chris Cuomo.
+Mario Matthew Cuomo was an American lawyer and politician who served as the 52nd governor of New York for three terms, from 1983 to 1994.
+A member of the Democratic Party, Cuomo previously served as the lieutenant governor of New York from 1979 to 1982 and the secretary of state of New York from 1975 to 1978.
+He was the father of former New York governor Andrew Cuomo and broadcaster Chris Cuomo.

 -